| VOLUME 9,

 was also better connection and contact between the old people's

+home and relatives.
 Key words: old age, ageing, distress of

 relatives, club for relatives, elderly in old people's home